 Certain of our current and potential products will require regulatory clearances or approvals prior to commercialization.
-In particular, our Trimetasphere[TM] nanomaterial-based MRI contrast agent and our ultrasound diagnostic devices for measuring certain medical conditions will be considered a drug and medical devices, respectively, under the Federal Food, Drug & Cosmetic Act, or FDC Act.
+In particular, our Trimetasphere manomaterial-based MRI contrast agent and our EDAC TM and EN-TACTTM ultrasound diagnostic devices for measuring certain medical conditions will be considered a drug and medical devices, respectively, under the Federal Food, Drug & Cosmetic Act, or FDC Act.
 Drugs and some medical devices are subject to rigorous preclinical testing and other approval requirements by the Food and Drug Administration, or FDA, pursuant to the FDC Act, and regulations under the FDC Act, as well as by similar health authorities in foreign countries.
 Various federal statutes and regulations also govern or influence the testing, manufacturing, safety, labeling, packaging, advertising, storage, registration, listing and recordkeeping related to marketing of these products.
 The process of obtaining these clearances or approvals and the subsequent compliance with appropriate federal statutes and regulations require the expenditure of substantial resources.
 We cannot be certain that any required FDA or other regulatory approval will be granted or, if granted, will not be withdrawn.
-Our failure to obtain the necessary regulatory approvals, or our failure to obtain them in a timely manner, will prevent or delay our commercialization of new products and our business could suffer.
+Our failure to obtain the necessary regulatory approvals, or our failure to obtain them in a timely manner, will prevent or delay our commercialization of new products and our business or our stock price could be adversely affected.

-We may incur significant expenditures in connection with a grant from the City of Danville, Virginia.
-If we fail to make certain agreed upon expenditures, we may be obligated to repay part or all of the proceeds from such grant.
+We may be obligated to repay part of the proceeds received in connection with a grant from the City of Danville, Virginia, for failing make certain agreed upon expenditures and failing to meet certain employment obligations.

 In March 2004, we received a grant of \$900 thousand from the City of Danville, Virginia under a Grant Agreement to support the expansion of economic and commercial growth within the City.
 Under the Grant Agreement, we agreed to locate a nanomaterials manufacturing and research facility and maintain its operations in Danville until March 25, 2009.
 Our obligations under this Grant Agreement require us to incur significant expenditures in order to retain such proceeds from the grant.
 Specifically, we agreed under the Grant Agreement to invest at least \$5.2 million in capital equipment expenditures and \$1.2 million in certain facilities by September 25, 2006 and to maintain such investments in our Danville facility until March 25, 2009.
 We also agreed to create by September 25, 2006 at least 54 new full-time jobs at the Danville facility at an average annual wage of at least \$39 thousand plus benefits, and to maintain these jobs at such facility until March 25, 2009.
-These contractual requirements will restrict the use of significant assets and could obligate us to an annual payroll obligation exceeding \$2.0 million until March 25, 2009.
+These contractual requirements obligate us to an annual payroll obligation exceeding \$2.0 million until March 25, 2009.
 To the extent such hiring results in salaries in excess of the required minimum wages, our annual payroll obligation could be substantially greater than \$2.0 million.
-If we fail to make these capital expenditures and create these jobs by September 25, 2006, we may be obligated to repay the City of Danville all or a portion of the \$900 thousand in funds based on a formula of the pro rata shortfall of such expenditures and jobs falling below such required levels.
-At this time, we do not anticipate that we will satisfy the investment and hiring targets of the grant prior to September 25, 2006, and we may have to return some or all of the grant proceeds.
-We currently have classified the full amount of the grant as a liability on our balance sheet in anticipation of returning the funds.
+As of September 25, 2006, we had not fully met these capital expenditures and job milestones, and, as a result, we may be obligated to repay the City of Danville a portion of the \$900 thousand in funds based on a formula of the pro rata shortfall of such expenditures and jobs falling below such required levels.
+Because of the failure to meet these milestones and the continuing obligation to maintain our investment and employees at this location through March 25, 2009, we currently have classified the full amount of the grant as a liability on our balance sheet in anticipation of potentially returning the funds.